Should Modern Monetary Theory inform economic policy in the crisis?

 Strictly speaking, the binding lower bound of the policy rate is the effective lower bound (ELB), which is slightly negative (likely around -75bps) because of the carry cost of zero interest-bearing currency.

 But there are a number of critical differences between the orthodox programme and MMT.

-First, any variance in the issuance of central bank money (currency and reserves) is part of an overall programme to support monetary and financial stability, as a veil over economic activity (see Chadha et al, 2014).
+First, any shifts in the issuance of central bank money as a veil over economic activity (currency and reserves) are always consistent with an overall programme to support monetary and financial stability (see Chadha et al, 2014).
 Its objective is one of price stability, as an operationally independent central bank, which means matching nominal expenditure plans to overall planned real activity at a low, stable and predictable inflation rate.

 Second, central bank money is not issued by the central bank to provide resources or tokens to the state.
 When the policy rate (Bank Rate in the UK) is above the ELB, the central bank, having decided on the appropriate level of Bank Rate to meet its inflation target, supplies currency and reserves elastically to the banking system.
 The banking system economises on its demand for central bank money, as those assets do not offer a good rate of return relative to lending, but will wish to meet any demand for the conversion of bank deposits into cash and for the settlement of payments (see Goodhart, 1989).

 In fact, central banks typically stress that the system as a whole can always access however much central bank money it requires to meet its needs.
 The price of that access is Bank Rate, which, away from the ELB, is set according to a well-understood set of procedures.

 Third, in a modern economy, ‘broad money’, which accounts for some 95% of the money stock, is created by banks making loans, which create both an asset and a corresponding liability for the banking sector.
 Broadly speaking, then the demand for central bank (also called narrow or base) money, currency and reserves, is essentially determined by overall lending to the private sector.